-The course provides candidates with a vast range of photographic skills, explores different concepts giving them the opportunity to produce a personal and inventive portfolio of work.
-The experience of working with a broad range of media, including traditional and new media technologies.
-Candidates will be encouraged to develop their intellectual, imaginative, creative and intuitive attributes.
-They will be investigative, analytical, experimental and practical in their use of technical and expressive skills, aesthetic understanding and critical judgement.
-They should be able to demonstrate some prior knowledge or have a strong interest in Art or Photography in order to study this course.
+The course provides candidates with a vast range of photographic skills, explores different concepts giving them the opportunity to produce a personal and inventive portfolio of work as well as the experience of working with a broad range of media, including traditional and new media technologies.
+Students will be encouraged to develop their intellectual, imaginative, creative and intuitive attributes.
+You will need to learn to be investigative, analytical, experimental and practical in your use of technical and expressive skills, aesthetic understanding and critical judgement.
+They should be able to demonstrate some prior knowledge or have a strong interest in art or photography in order to study this course.

-What skills will I gain doing Photography?
+What skills will I gain doing photography?

-- · You will gain knowledge, understanding and application of photography, art, craft, design, media (traditional and new) and technologies in contemporary societies and cultures. - · You will gain an awareness of different roles, function, audiences and consumers of photography, art, craft and design practice. - · You will experience working within relevant and real frameworks and where appropriate, make links to the creative industries. - You will explore digital, traditional and experimental photography, video media, materials, techniques and processes. - · You will develop your own ideas, refining your own intentions and personal outcomes. - · You will present all your portfolio in an exhibition at the end of the course.
+- You will gain knowledge, understanding and application of photography, art, craft, design, media (traditional and new) and technologies in contemporary societies and cultures. - You will gain an awareness of different roles, function, audiences and consumers of photography, art, craft and design practice. - · You will experience working within relevant and real frameworks and where appropriate, make links to the creative industries. - You will explore digital, traditional and experimental photography, video media, materials, techniques and processes. - · You will develop your own ideas, refining your own intentions and personal outcomes. - · You will present all your portfolio in an exhibition at the end of the course.